-Pressure forces: Figure 2-9 illustrates the general case of an irregular cross section.
+Pressure forces: The figure below illustrates the general case of an irregular cross section.
 The pressure distribution is assumed to be hydrostatic (pressure varies linearly with depth) and the total pressure force is the integral of the pressure-area product over the cross section.
 After Shames (1962), the pressure force at any point may be written as:

-$$F{P} = \int{0}^{h} \rho g(h - y) T(y) dy$$ (2-46)
+$$F_p = \int_0^h \rho g(h-y)T(y)dy$$

+Symbol Description Units

+h depth

-where h is the depth, y the distance above the channel invert, and T(y) a width function which relates the cross section width to the distance above the channel invert.
+У distance above the channel invert

+T(y) width function which relates the cross section width to the distance above the channel invert

-If F_p is the pressure force in the x-direction at the midpoint of the control volume, the force at the upstream end of the control volume may be written as:
+If $F_p$ is the pressure force in the x-direction at the midpoint of the control volume, the force at the upstream end of the control volume may be written as and at the downstream end as: